Posted: Thursday, August 15th 2013 at 9:44am

 CURRENT REGION: 8-AAA

-HEAD COACH/RECORD AT SCHOOL: Benji Harrison, first year
+HEAD COACH/RECORD AT SCHOOL: Benji Harrison, second season, 6-5

 DEFENSIVE STYLE: 4-3 -- The Panthers want to play more of a base defense but will bring pressure when necessary.

 KEY DEFENSIVE PLAYERS: Return 5 starters -- Sr. LB Chandler Todd, Sr. LB Evan Breakspear, Jr. CB Keyshaun Curry, So.
 DB Jace Latty, Sr. DL Donovan Harris, So.
 DL Jorge Monzon

 SPECIAL TEAMS: So.
 PK Luis Sanchez place-kicker, Sr. P Ben Brissey, Jr. Keyshaun Curry KR/PR.
 Curry had four returns for TDs in 2012

 STRENGTH: Recievers/linebackers -- The Panthers' pass catchers should be the top playmakers for Jackson County's offense.
 The linebacker corps should lead the defense.